 If you want to successfully grow your podcast audience, it's important to keep track of how many listeners you have, and how they're consuming your podcasts.

-There are a multitude of analytics tools out there, but seeing as we've already installed Seriously Simple Podcasting, let's go ahead and use their add on plugin, Seriously Simple Stats.
+There is a multitude of analytics tools out there, but seeing as we've already installed Seriously Simple Podcasting, let's go ahead and use their add-on plugin, Seriously Simple Stats.

 Among other things, it can measure where people are listening to your podcast (e.g. iTunes, your website, or via a download), how many listeners you have, and what your most popular episodes are.

-This is all vital information you can use to optimise future podcasts, source sponsorship, and boost advertising revenue.
+This is all vital information you can use to optimize future podcasts, source sponsorship, and boost advertising revenue.